Bonita Springs Same Day Dental Crowns

 One-Visit Dentistry Technology

 SMILE Dental uses the innovative 3Shape lab design software in their office.
 This cutting-edge dental technology allows for same day dental crowns.
 In conjunction with 3Shape's design software, our onsite lab uses the Amann Girrbach milling system, a leader in digital dental prosthetics, which enables patients to receive a perfectly fitted crown in just a few hours.
-So instead of the typical multi-day visit for the procedure, Dr. Bracho & Dr. Andisco can you have you in and out with a new crown on the same day.
+So instead of the typical multi-day visit for the procedure, Dr. Andisco can have you in and out with a new crown on the same day.

 Our office uses a CAD/CAM system which incorporates a camera and computer that will then communicate with our milling device to create your restoration.
 The process starts with our dentist using an intraoral camera or intraoral scan to take accurate digital impressions of the damaged or decaying tooth/teeth.
 This intraoral scanner allows us to not have to use messy impression molds that patients often dislike and gag on.
-The scan of the mouth is then relayed to a computer system where our dentists will use CAD (Computer Aided Design) technology to design the restoration.
+The scan of the mouth is then relayed to a computer system where our dentist will use CAD (Computer Aided Design) technology to design the restoration.
 The milling machine then uses CAM (Computer Aided Manufacturing) to automatically recreate the restoration while you wait comfortably in the office.
 Our dentist then bonds the newly created restoration to the surface of your old tooth.
 The entire process is extremely quick!

 Being able to plan & place dental crowns in the same day saves patients time, money and hassle!